raml-org/raml-spec/versions/raml-10/raml-10.md

 | displayName? | An alternate, human-friendly name for the type
 | description? | A longer, human-friendly description of the type
 | (&lt;annotationName&gt;)? | Annotations to be applied to this type.
 Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
 See section on [Annotations](#annotations) for more information.
+| facets? | A map of user defined restrictions that are being inherited by a specific sub type.
+See section [User defined Facets](#user-defined-facets) for more information.

 The `schema` and `type` properties are mutually exclusive and synonymous: processors MUST NOT allow both to be specified (explicitly or implicitly) inside the same type declaration.
 Therefore, the following examples are both invalid.